 The most common cause of galactorrhea is overproduction of the hormone prolactin (hyperprolactinemia) due to a tumor in the pituitary gland.

 Galactorrhea can cause unexpected milk production and infertility in both men and women.

 The diagnosis is based on measuring the blood levels of the hormone prolactin.

 Imaging tests may be done to look for a cause.

-When drugs alone do not stop prolactin production or shrink the tumor, surgery and sometimes radiation therapy may be done.
+When drugs alone do not stop prolactin production or shrink the tumor, surgery or sometimes radiation therapy may be done.

 In both sexes, the most common cause of galactorrhea is a prolactin-secreting tumor (prolactinoma) in the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
 The sella turcica protects the pituitary but allows very little room for expansion... read more .
 Prolactin is a hormone that stimulates the breasts to produce milk.

 Prolactinomas usually are very small when first diagnosed.
 They tend to be larger in men than in women, probably because they come to attention later.
 Tumors just above the pituitary gland that do not produce prolactin can increase prolactin secretion if they compress the stalk of the pituitary gland.
 Compressing the stalk can prevent the hormone dopamine from reaching the pituitary gland, where it normally acts to decrease prolactin production.